-Mr Chairperson,

-Director-General,

-Distinguished delegates,
+Mr Chairperson, Director-General, Distinguished delegates,

-Let me congratulate Ambassador Ziad M.D.
+Let me congratulate H.E.
+Ambassador Ziad M.D.
 Al Atiyah on your new role as Chairperson of this Council.
 We look forward to working closely with you and the Vice-Chairpersons.
 I would also like to thank the Director-General for his opening statement.

-Russia's aggression against Ukraine poses a serious challenge to the rule-based international order enshrined in the United Nations Charter and the Convention.
-We find it intolerable that the possible use of weapons of mass destruction including chemical weapons becomes an issue of concern and this makes for a volatile security environment.
-I leave further comment to the joint statement under Agenda Item 6 (f).
+Mr Chairperson, Russia's aggression against Ukraine poses a serious challenge to the rule-based international order enshrined in the United Nations Charter and the Chemical Weapons Convention (the Convention).
+We find it intolerable that the possible use of weapons of mass destruction which includes chemical weapons, becomes an issue of concern and this makes for a volatile security environment.
+I leave further comment on this to a joint statement to be delivered under Agenda Item 6(f).